BattModels/asimtools/docs/usage.rst

   # You can install a universal potential like MACE and define it as well, see
   # asimtools/calculators.py for implemented external calculators.
 Submit an
-  # issue if you wanted one to be implemented
+  # issue if you want one to be implemented.
   MACE32-medium:
     name: MACE
     args: